|

 A: The square of an even number is also even, while the square of an odd number remains odd.

-Q: Can an even or odd number be expressed algebraically?
+Q: Can you express an even or odd number in algebraic form?

 A: Yes, an even number can be expressed in the form 2k, where k is an integer, and an odd number can be expressed in the form 2k + 1, where k is also an integer.